Latin America’s evangelical churches hard hit by pandemic

 Meanwhile, some evangelical leaders in Brazil have advocated for miraculous cures or called the disease a plague that kills those of little faith and vowed to continue services.
 They have been strongly backed by President Jair Bolsonaro, who counts many evangelicals among his most fervent supporters.
 The president declared in March that religious activities were essential during the pandemic, allowing churches to open and religious workers to move around.
 But some states have enforced their own restrictions.

-Beto Marubo, an indigenous leader in the Javary Valley, a remote region of Brazil bordering Peru, said active services have increated the risks for his people.
+Beto Marubo, an Indigenous leader in the Javary Valley, a remote region of Brazil bordering Peru, said active services have created risks for his people.

 “Some have attended evangelical services in the city of Atalaia do Norte and then brought the virus to our lands,” he said.